sobyandrew/GraduateProject/README.md

 # Running this Project
 *Note: All of these commands will assume that you are currently in the root of this project directory for clarity*
 ## Prerequisites for Running

 1. Must be running on Windows 10 64-bit system
 2. Must download graduate project repo or zip of the repo
 3. Have Java / Gradle / MongoDB / PostgreSQL Server / NodeJS / Python installed
 4. pip install paho-mqtt
-- run **pip install paho-mqtt** to install the python package required to connect to mqtt
+- run **pip install paho-mqtt** to install the python package required to connect to mqtt for the simulated devices
 5. Start MongoDB and PostgreSQL Server
 - this project, MongoDB doesn't require a username or password.
 If your system requires a username or password to insert and create collections, some steps will need to change later.
 - For this project, a PostgreSQL user is created with the ability to create, insert, and query from tables.
 The username for my project is: postgres, and the password is: password.